Environmental Monitor - Current Issue

 Scoping Notice and Post Scoping Notice: DEEP published a Scoping Notice on May 20, 2025, and a Post-Scoping Notice on July 22, 2025, for the proposed project in the Environmental Monitor.

-Comments on this EIE are being extended and will be accepted until the close of business on: January 2, 2026.
+Comments on this EIE will be accepted until the close of business on: March 6, 2026.

 The public can view a copy of the EIE here or at the following locations:

 If a public hearing is requested by twenty-five or more persons, or by an association having not less than twenty-five persons, the sponsoring agency will schedule a public hearing on the EIE.
-Such requests for a public hearing must be made by contacting the DEEP staff identified below by November 28, 2025.
+Such requests for a public hearing must be made by contacting DEEP identified below by January 30, 2026.

-Written comments about this EIE, questions about this EIE, or a request for a public hearing should be sent to:
+Written comments or questions about the EIE, or to request a public hearing, please contact:

 Agency: Department of Energy and Environmental Protection